Nonadiabatic coupled-qubit Otto cycle with bidirectional operation and efficiency gains: Introduction

-Recently, two of us have pointed out \cite{deoliveira2020efficiency} that such advantages and differences can occur in the case of a two-heat-bath quantum Otto cycle \cite{doi:10.1063/1.461951, PhysRevLett.93.140403, PhysRevE.76.031105, PhysRevE.83.031135} operating on a working substance with certain energy level structures.
-For example, if some levels are ‘idle’, in the sense that they do not couple to the external work source or sink during quantum adiabatic strokes, while the remaining levels shift proportionately to the adiabatic control parameter, then it is possible to obtain enhanced efficiency relative to the standard Otto value.
+Recently, two of us have pointed out \cite{deoliveira2020efficiency} that such advantages and differences can occur in the case of a two-heat-bath quantum Otto cycle \cite{doi:10.1063/1.461951, PhysRevLett.93.140403, PhysRevE.76.031105, PhysRevE.83.031135}.
+Before describing these, it is worth clarifying for the general reader that in an (ideal) `quantum' Otto cycle not only is the working substance described quantum-mechanically, but the work strokes are `adiabatic' in the quantum sense, i.e., unitary evolutions representing a slow time-dependent change in a parameter of the Hamiltonian, during which there is no change in the energy occupation probabilities, while the energy eigenvalues and eigenstates evolve smoothly.
+This is not always the same as an adiabatic process in the usual thermodynamic sense, which is a quasi-static process where the system remains always infinitesimally close to thermal equilibrium.
+In the quantum adiabatic case the system may be driven far from the equilibrium thermal state of its time-evolving Hamiltonian \cite{PhysRevE.72.056110}.
+In this scenario, it was shown in Ref. \cite{deoliveira2020efficiency} that if some levels of the working substance are ‘idle’, in the sense that they do not couple to the external work source or sink during the adiabatic strokes, while the remaining levels shift proportionately to the adiabatic control parameter, then it is possible to obtain enhanced efficiency relative to the standard Otto value.
 In these cases, the gain can be interpreted as due to heat partially propagating backwards, from the cold to the hot bath, via the idle levels.
 A similar mechanism allows `counter-rotating' engine cycles that run in reverse to their ordinary sense but still output work, requiring only an exchange in the roles of the hot and cold baths.
 Other unusual phenomena were also reported to occur in such engines, such as situations where the engine efficiency increased while the bath temperature difference decreased.

 However, Ref. \cite{deoliveira2020efficiency} studied an idealized scenario where no explicit time dependence was taken into account.
 Both the thermalization and unitary adiabatic strokes of the quantum Otto cycle were assumed for the most part to be perfect, something which would require infinite time.
 Some weaker conditions were also considered: for example, it was argued that, by continuity, the qualitative results mentioned above would be robust to small imperfections, such as almost-complete thermalization or almost-perfect adiabatic strokes.
 In addition, a full example was worked out in which the system Hamiltonian $\hat{\rm{H}}(\rm{t})$ commuted with its own time evolution throughout the `adiabatic' strokes - in which case these strokes could in fact be realized at any desired speed, outside the quantum adiabatic regime.